– Satyakam Ray

 Hitesh-a data scientist and Bangalore reside, was a part of such an initiative.
 He was a member of a WhatsApp group where around 40 active participants were committed to the cause by spending at least 2-3 hours daily on calls, Twitter, Facebook, and Instagram to arrange the required medical attention pleaded by the relatives of the patients.
 He could call himself a proud S.O.S. call warrior.

-These Pan-India groups consisted of 1 or 2 active members from significant cities plus the most affected small towns/cities.
+These Pan-India groups comprised 1 or 2 active members from significant cities plus the most affected small towns/cities.
 The person responsible for the city would look into all the details about that city alone- like getting the patient info and requirement, contacting the concerned person to verify its integrity, calling the hospital, plasma donors, oxygen cylinder vendors, and so on to arrange the needs and finally guiding the patient to the most appropriate option available.
 It took a lot of time and patience to verify the leads as a lot of cheating activity was happening in the medical oxygen supply.
 Many persons had already been duped by con artists who demanded advanced money before providing service.
 So, the S.O.S. call warriors contacted only those vendors who take money post-service from the patients.

 These selfless humanitarians had divided their team to address the concerns separately.
 One team took the amplified tweets/posts and contacted the given number/dm to verify the details.
 After that, they posted the same in the group chat session.
-The other team followed their leads to arrange the required things and gave back the details to the 1st team.
+The other team followed their leads to arrange the required things and returned the details to the 1st team.
 Then the first team again contacted the patient and guided them.
 It’s like a virtual middleman concept where nobody interacts with the patients, oxygen vendors, or anybody.
 Sometimes though, a few members exposed themselves to covid by physically checking the leads.
 Many such groups operated in cities, towns, and corporate offices across India.

 As most of the team didn’t belong to the medical fraternity, fellow doctors, plasma donors, and other medical equipment suppliers were inducted into the S.O.S. group to guide them in this pursuit.
 The doctors verified the practicality of providing the service considering the case and gave the team either a green signal to go ahead or a red signal to make infeasible requests.